 What Is a Private Marketplace?

-Compared to open exchanges, private marketplaces offer a range of benefits to publishers.
+Compared to open exchanges, private marketplace advertising offers a range of benefits to publishers.
 We discuss this in more detail below.
 But for now, know that PMP deals give publishers more control over their ad inventory.

 By limiting the auction to certain advertisers—as opposed to a crowd—publishers can better manage the type of content that appears on their platform.
 The New York Times, for example, likely prefers to partner with very different companies than The Joe Rogan Experience.
 PMP advertising allows each publisher to select advertisers that match their respective ethos.